Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    - `ncn_metadata.csv`
    - `switch_metadata.csv`
    - `system_config.yaml` (see below)

-   > The optional `application_node_config.yaml` file may be provided for further defining of settings relating to how application nodes will appear in HSM for roles and subroles.
+   > The optional `application_node_config.yaml` file may be provided to further assign application nodes to roles and subroles in the HSM.
 See [Create Application Node YAML](create_application_node_config_yaml.md)

    > The optional `cabinets.yaml` file allows cabinet naming and numbering as well as some VLAN overrides.
 See [Create Cabinets YAML](create_cabinets_yaml.md).

-   > The `system_config.yaml` is required for a reinstall, because it was created during a previous install.
+   > The `system_config.yaml` is required for a reinstall because it was created during a previous install.
 For a first time install, the information in it can be provided as command line arguments to `csi config init`.

    1. Change into the preparation directory.

       ```bash